SharePoint/sp-dev-docs/docs/declarative-customization/site-design-overview.md

 - Creating a new list
 - Applying a theme
-- Creating a page
 - Setting a site logo
 - Adding navigation
 - Triggering a Microsoft flow

 Site scripts can be run again on the same site after provisioning.
 This can only be done programmatically.
 Site scripts are non-destructive, so when they run again, they ensure that the site matches the configuration in the script.
 For example, if the site already has a list with the same name that the site script is creating, the site script will only add missing fields to the existing list.
+Also, please note that site scripts are limited to 30 cumulative actions (across one or more scripts that may be called in a site design).

 ## Using PowerShell or REST to work with site designs and site scripts